 Unless you’re under 26, chances are you’re not on Snapchat.
 Basically it’s like texting but over wi-fi (thus not using up precious Pay-As-You-Go funds) and with pictures and videos, which disappear after a maximum of 10 seconds.
 Just like Twitter and Instagram, you can follow celebrities and read their latest news but that doesn’t mean you can message them.

-LinkedIn and Google+ have managed the neat trick of being enormous (G+ has 1.6bn users worldwide, LinkedIn a relatively meagre 200m) but neither are even remotely necessary unless you are using Social Media for business or to find a new job.
+LinkedIn has managed the neat trick of being enormous and completely unnecessary unless you are using Social Media for business or to find a new job.
 For now rest safe in the knowledge that they’re not worth thinking about.

 And that’s about it for the biggies.
 My advice would be this: stay on Facebook (if you really don’t like it then Instagram is well worth a look), give Twitter a try for a couple of months (you might find you like it more than you thought) and use Pinterest when you need to – for buying presents it’s really helpful.
 The rest don’t really do anything that the others can’t.

 Does your business website pass the milkman test?

 Read this post to find out what milkmen have got to do with business website design and whether your business website passes the test.

 Claire House is a Wirral-based children’s hospice which helps seriously and terminally ill children live life to the full by creating wonderful experiences and bringing back a sense of normality to family life, offering specialist nursing care and emotional support to families in the toughest of circumstances.